Andrew McCutchen Player Props: Pirates vs. Dodgers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .390 this season while batting .278 with 47 walks and 38 runs scored.
+- McCutchen has 70 hits this season and a team-best OBP of .390.

-- Among the qualifying batters in MLB play, his batting average ranks 38th, his on-base percentage ranks ninth, and he is 73rd in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 38th, his on-base percentage ranks ninth, and he is 72nd in the league in slugging.

-- McCutchen has picked up a hit in 63.9% of his 72 games this year, with multiple hits in 25.0% of those games.
+- McCutchen has had an RBI in 19 games this year (26.4%), including seven multi-RBI outings (9.7%).
+He has also driven in three or more of his team's runs in two contests.

-- McCutchen has picked up an RBI in 26.4% of his games this year, with two or more RBI in 9.7% of his games.
-He has also produced three or more runs in two contests.
+- In 30 of 72 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.